magnetikonline/slack-post/README.md

 ### slackPost.send(callback)
 - Sends a composed message, using the methods presented above to the Slack incoming webhook API endpoint.
-- `callback` is expected to be a function, receiving one parameter:
+- `callback` is a function, receiving exactly one argument:
-	- Upon success parameter will be `null`.
+	- Upon success argument will be `null`.
-	- In case of error, parameter will be an instance of `Error()`.
+	- In case of error, argument will be an instance of `Error()`.

 ## Example usage
 Sending a simple message:

 ```js
 let slackPost = require('slackpost');